 SHIP Waiver Request

-All students registered for one or more hours of graded, on-campus coursework at the University of Denver are required to carry health insurance coverage that is effective August 1 for Law (semester) students and September 1 for Quarter students.
-Therefore, all students are required to participate in the DU Student Health Insurance Plan (SHIP) unless they provide proof of adequate alternate health insurance and submit a SHIP waiver request by posted deadlines each year..
-The waiver is only available to students registered for the minimum graded credit hours (one for quarter and law students).
-It may only be filed online, and must be processed prior to the waiver deadline in order to decline SHIP coverage.
-See below for further details.
+Therefore, all students are required to participate in the DU Student Health Insurance Plan (SHIP) unless they provide proof of adequate alternate health insurance and submit a SHIP waiver request by posted deadlines each year.
+The waiver is only available to students registered for the minimum graded credit hours (one for quarter and law students); so you must register for courses before submitting a waiver request.
+It may only be filed online (instructions below), and must be processed prior to the waiver deadline in order to decline SHIP coverage and costs.

 ***The 2025-26 annual SHIP Waiver Request process is now open.
 Review requirements and instructions below.***

-Annual waiver request deadlines are:
+Annual waiver request DEADLINES are:

 Quarter students: 9/26/2025 Semester/Law students: 9/05/2025

-Please note that, if approved, Student Health Insurance Plan waiver credits can take up to 5 business days to apply to your DU Student Billing account.
+Please note that waiver decisions are not instantaneous; and, if approved, SHIP waiver credits can take up to 5 business days to apply to your DU Student Billing account.
+(You can still pay other charges while waiver request processes.)

-Adequate Alternate Coverage
+Alternate Coverage Requirements

-***August 1 for Law (semester) Students and September 1 for Quarter Students.***
+New school year health insurance coverage submitted for review must be in effect as of August 1 for Law (semester) Students and September 1 for Quarter Students.

 Additionally, alternative plans must: